LukeEcomod/SOCFramework/README.md

 You should have the  same Python version for R/RStudio and terminal command line.
 If you have only one Python installation this should be the case.
 Otherwise errors may turn up using *reticulate* package.
-If this happens the workaround is to from the terminal command line first activate the *lukeweather* virtual environment and in that virtual envronment from the command line start R/RStudio.
+If this happens the workaround is to from the terminal (PowerShell) command line first activate the *lukeweather* virtual environment and in that virtual envronment from the command line start R/RStudio.